arneBersch/Zoeglfrex/docs/reference.md

 ```
 This command will open a popup window where you can insert the Label text for those Models.

-### Item Set Item
+### Item Set Item (Copy)
 This command can be used for copying Items, for example:
 ```
 Model 2 + 3 Set Model 1
 ```
-This command will copy the Attributes of Model 1 to Model 2 and 3.
+This command will copy all the Attributes of Model 1 to Model 2 and 3.

-> [!NOTE]
-> Please note that when copying Fixtures, the ID of the Fixture won't be copied as this would result in a DMX address conflict.

 ### Item Set - (Delete)
 This command deletes Items, for example: